cloudmesh-community/sp20-516-238/chapter/ai-azure-bot.md

 # Chapter: Ishan Mishra sp20-516-238

+:o2: What you have done so far is good but per the assignment, you need to provide an example of the service being used.

 ## Azure Bot Services Overview

 Azure Bot Service provides an integrated environment that is purpose-built for bot development, enabling developer to build, connect, test, deploy, and manage intelligent bots, all from one place.
 Azure Bot Service leverages the Bot Framework SDK with support for C#, JavaScript, Python and Java.
 Through the use of modular and extensible framework provided by the SDK, tools, templates, and AI services developers can create bots that use speech, understand natural language, handle questions and answers, and more [@sp20-516-238-azure-bot-service-overview].